jaeyk/jaeyk.github.io/index.md

 ## Research agenda

-I am a scholar specializing in race, poverty, and immigration.
+I study race, poverty, and immigration in the United States, Canada, and East Asia.
 My research centers around civic engagement, political participation, and policy implementation, with a specific focus on marginalized populations.
 To understand how these individuals and groups learn and adopt politics and policies, I combine behavioral and data sciences with historical, institutional, and organizational contexts.
-My regional focuses include the United States, Canada, and East Asia.

 My research projects focus on four main areas: